 Stanton admitted that he believed the news to be true and had passed it on to Captain Whitehouse, being “accustomed to inform his chiefs in the liaison service of any information he may have picked up”.
-He also gave it to “various French officials ….
+He also “repeated” it to “various French officials ….
 Immediately various members of the Ministry began telephoning it”.
 But he claimed that he “did not pass it along in any official sense”.
 He issued it, he said, “personally”.
 11 (The “Ministry” is the French Ministry of War, named as such and as the “War Office” in separate parts of the report.
 It was situated in the Rue Saint-Dominique.
 By implication, Stanton communicated the news to officials in the War Ministry from wherever he was at the time.)

 According to the report, the main blame lay with the French.
 Based on “the facts thus far ascertained”, it asserted that “French officials originally circulated the rumor”; that the Ministry of War sent out messages about an armistice “the entire day”, giving 10:00 am as the time of its signing; and that “members of the French Staff Departments undoubtedly telephoned the rumor to various banks in Paris”.
 Overall, the report concluded, “dissemination of the news from [French] … sources was much more widespread than … through … American sources”.
 12